 New in 6.5

-VMware vSAN 6.5 supports the ability to directly connect two vSAN data nodes using one or more crossover cables.
+VMware vSAN 6.5 supports the ability to directly connect two vSAN data nodes using one 10Gb networking cable or, preferably, two connections for redundancy.

 This is accomplished by tagging an alternate VMkernel port with a traffic type of “Witness.”
 The data and metadata communication paths can now be separated.
 Metadata traffic destined for the Witness vSAN VMkernel interface, can be done through an alternate VMkernel port.